CITCOM-project/subjectiveLogic/README.md

 # subjectiveLogic

-A small framework with code to support and Subjective Logic operations and visualise results.
+A small framework to support and Subjective Logic operations.

-In the Java framework, Subjective Opinions are the objects.
+## Subjective Logic Java Framework

 There is the abstract framework.SubjectiveOpinion class, and then the two concrete subclasses: BinomialOpinion and MultinomialOpinion.

-You can carry out SL operations by instantiating opinions (either Binomial or Multinomial).
-The operators to combine them (at least a couple) are implemented in the respected concrete classes.

-Refer to the test cases for examples.
+These represent the raw opinions.

+Operators implement the simple framework.operators.Operator interface, which has the single apply function.
+This takes an arbitrary number of parameters (the relevant number of parameters depends on the operator) and returns an opinion of a given type (i.e. operators that implement BinomialOpinion operators will return an opinion of type BinomialOpinion).

+You can add additional operators to the framework.operators package.

+Examples are provided within the test cases.
+Test cases are currently based on examples from the Subjective Logic book.

 Please feel free to add operations as you see fit to the concrete classes.